Kitware/candela/docs/components/barchart.rst

 A bar chart.
 The **x** field should contain a distinct value for each bar, while the **y** field will correspond to the height of each bar.

+This component can be found in the ``candela/dist/vega.js`` plugin bundle.

 Example
 =======